mcfindlay19/Codework/week9/README.md

 - **1.4** – Handled case with no vector datasets
 - **1.5** – Global script error handling

-## 🧾 License
+## License

-This project is part of a lab assignment and is intended for educational use.
+This project is licensed under the MIT License.